YunBAI-PSL/YunBAI/index.md

 * Y. Bai, G. Tian, Y. Kang* , S. Jia (2021).
 [A hybrid ensemble method with negative correlation learning for regression](https://arxiv.org/abs/2104.02317).

+## Competitions

+* **November - December, 2022** We obtained **1st from 78 teams** in the track H of the [qualifying match](http://blog.drhongtao.com/2022/11/bigdeal-challenge-2022-qualifying-match.html) and **5th from 14 teams** of the [final leaderboard](http://blog.drhongtao.com/2022/12/bigdeal-challenge-2022-final-leaderboard.html) in BigDEAL Challenge 2022 for peak load forecasting.

 ## Communications